Paul-Dempsey/rack-dev-notes/doc/hot-svg.md

 #endif
 ```

-## Add hot-reload access to the module user interface
+## Add hot-reload to the module user interface

 Our design calls for a key press and a menu item to invoke SVG reloading.
 So, we go to our module widget and add or modify `onHoverKey` for the key press, and add/modify `appendContextMenu`.

-Here's the code, assuming you don't already have overrides for these fuunctions.
+Here's the code, assuming you don't already have overrides for these functions.
 If you're following from a stock GenericBlank, you won't have these yet.
-If you do, the you'll need to merge the logic.
+If you do, the you'll need to merge the logic here with your existing code.

 ```cpp
     void onHoverKey(const HoverKeyEvent& e) override